Defence and peacekeeping service under the VEA

 The types of service described in this page do not give eligibility for qualifying service.
 This means that they do not confer eligibility for the service pension or automatic entitlement to the Veteran Gold Card at age 70.

 Treatment under the VEA is provided through a Veteran White Card or, if you have a high level of service-related impairment, a Veteran Gold Card.
 A Veteran White Card allows you to receive treatment for your accepted disabilities, as well as certain conditions under Non-Liability Health Care (NLHC) treatment arrangements.
-If you are in receipt of a disability pension at 100% of the general rate or more, you would also be eligible for a Veteran Gold Card which provides treatment for all medical conditions.Back to top
+If you are in receipt of a Disability Compensation Payment at 100% of the general rate or more, you would also be eligible for a Veteran Gold Card which provides treatment for all medical conditions.Back to top

 Can I claim compensation under both the VEA and the DRCA?